 Antisocial: Sometimes used to mean someone who dislikes or fears socializing.
 In the psychological sense, it doesn't mean that at all.
 Antisocial attitudes or behaviors are against society, from extreme acts like murder to more minor transgressions like simply being a manipulative, self-centered Jerkass.
 Someone who fears interacting with other people should be said to be suffering from social phobia, not "antisocial" tendencies.
 As a matter of fact, social phobia is an outdated term, and is usually now called "social anxiety disorder."
 In other words, people who are antisocial are hostile — not merely indifferent — towards society.

-"Antisocial" is also used to denote "rebellious" individuals actively fighting (not necessarily by violence, also by dissent or passive-aggressive behaviour) any authority and are incapable of operating under external influence.
+"Antisocial" is also used to denote "rebellious" individuals actively fighting (not necessarily by violence, also by dissent or passive-aggressive behavior) any authority and are incapable of operating under external influence.

 It makes more sense once you know that 'agora' in this case is what the Romans called the 'forum', rather than your run-of-the-mill farmers' market.